Thurston Moore

 Thurston Joseph Moore (born July 25, 1958) is an American guitarist, singer and songwriter best known as a member of the rock band Sonic Youth.
 He has also participated in many solo and group collaborations outside Sonic Youth, as well as running the Ecstatic Peace! record label.
 Moore was ranked 34th in Rolling Stone's 2004 edition of the "100 Greatest Guitarists of All Time".

-In 2012, Moore started a new band Chelsea Light Moving.
-Chelsea Light Moving eponymous debut was released on March 5, 2013.
-Since 2015, Chelsea Light Moving has been disbanded after one studio album release.
+In 2012, Moore started a new band Chelsea Light Moving, whose eponymous debut was released on March 5, 2013.
+In 2015, Chelsea Light Moving disbanded after one studio album release.
 Moore and the other members of the band continue to make music under his solo project and other bands.

 Early years

 Moore was born July 25, 1958, at Doctors Hospital in Coral Gables, Florida, to George E. Moore, a professor of music, and Eleanor Nann Moore.
 In 1967, he and his family (including brother Frederick Eugene Moore, born 1953, and sister Susan Dorothy Moore, born 1956) moved to Bethel, Connecticut.
-Raised Catholic, he attended St. Joseph's School in Danbury, followed by St. Mary's School in Bethel and attended Bethel High School from 1973 to 1976.
-He enrolled at Western Connecticut State University in fall 1976, but left after one quarter and moved to East 13th Street between Aves A and B in New York City to join the burgeoning post-punk and no wave music scenes.
+Raised Catholic, he attended St. Joseph's School in Danbury, CT followed by St. Mary's School in Bethel and attended Bethel High School from 1973 to 1976.
+In the summer of 1963, he experienced his first exposure to rock music through his brother bringing home the record "Louie Louie" and bought him his first electric guitar.

+He enrolled at Western Connecticut State University in fall 1976, but left after one quarter and moved to East 13th Street between Avenues A and B in New York City to join the burgeoning post-punk and no wave music scenes.
 It was there that he was able to watch shows by the likes of Patti Smith and spoken-word performances by William S. Burroughs.
 At that time, the arrival of new groups changed his view on music and all of his records "got kind of put into the basement.
 And they were supplanted by [...] the Sex Pistols and Blondie and Talking Heads and Siouxsie and the Banshees.
 It was a completely new world, a new identity of music that was an option for youth culture."
-In 1980 he moved in with Kim Gordon to an apartment at 84 Eldridge St. below artist Dan Graham, eventually befriending him, sometimes using records from Graham's collection for mix tapes.
+In 1980, he moved in with Kim Gordon to an apartment at 84 Eldridge St. below artist Dan Graham, eventually befriending him, sometimes using records from Graham's collection for mix tapes.

 Once in the city, Moore was briefly a member of the hardcore punk band Even Worse, featuring future The Big Takeover editor (and future Springhouse drummer) Jack Rabid.
 After exiting the band, Moore and Lee Ranaldo learned experimental guitar techniques in Glenn Branca's "guitar orchestras".
 Moore has spoken about influences on his music tastes at this time, including British bands Wire, the Pop Group, the Raincoats, the Slits, and Public Image Ltd ("I used to have these fantasies in the 70s about leaving New York and coming to London to hang out with Public Image").